Bisonai/orakl-docs/en/node-operators-guide/cli/proxy.md

 # Proxy

-The Orakl Network state can hold information about deployments to multiple proxies.
-The proxy is a fundamental configuration which is used in all other Orakl Network settings.
+The **Orakl Network Listener** state can store information about deployments to multiple proxies.
+Proxies are can be utilized to fetch data by making requests through defined proxy configurations

 The **Orakl Network CLI** provides commands to